High-quality proofreading service for students and academics

 enhancing quality, maximising clarity

-A native English (UK) proofreader with a passion for language and languages, I offer a high-quality, tailored proofreading service and am a member of the Chartered Institute of Editing and Proofreading (CIEP).
+A native English (UK) proofreader with a passion for language and languages, I offer a high-quality, tailored proofreading service.

 Publications: theses, academic books, journal articles, conference presentations by non-native speakers of English, business documents, websites and exams.

 Disciplines: education, English as a Foreign Language, applied linguistics, teacher education, business, management, social sciences, humanities and cultural studies.

 Clients: research students, individual academics, self-publishing authors, publishers, examination boards, businesses, non-native speakers of English.

 Nobody is a 'native speaker' of Academic English.
 We all – both native and non-native speakers of English – have to learn it.

 I will check your thesis, journal article or book chapter for ACCURACY of the language, CONSISTENCY of the language and layout, and CLARITY of the meaning.
 This will help you to get it ready for submission to your university or a publisher.